sirisian/ecmascript-types/README.md

 ### Deprecated Keywords

-In theory the following current keywords could be deprecated in the very long-term: Boolean, Number, String, Object, Symbol, and the TypedArray objects.
+In theory the following current keywords could be deprecated in the very long-term: Boolean, Number, String, Symbol, and the TypedArray objects.
 Their methods and features would be rolled into the new type system.

 ### Variable Declaration With Type

-This syntax is taken from ActionScript and many other proposals over the years.
-It's subjectively concise and readable.
+This syntax is taken from ActionScript and other proposals over the years.
+It's subjectively concise, readable, and consistent throughout the proposal.

 ```js
 var foo:Type = value;